IKEA scraps plans for Nashville, leaving Memphis with state’s only store

 "We get people from Little Rock, Arkansas, Mississippi, Nashville.
 We are in a great location off of I-40 and it makes us super accessible to our customers."

-Voll says driving to Memphis to check things off his list makes the most sense.
+Moll says driving to Memphis to check things off his list makes the most sense.

 "We are from Little Rock.
 We either have to drive to Dallas or Memphis, and Memphis is a lot easier to get to, and better barbecue."